rave

 The concept of “harm reduction” doesn’t pretend that drugs are somehow good for you, but accepts harm as a basic premise, and tries to reduce it wherever it can.
 As drugs are a center of gravity for raving, we find a kind of pessimism here: if raving is escapism or hedonism, how can we justify centering it in our lives?
 These contradictions are at the heart of pleasure, which we can’t call good or bad, we just know we like it.
 By embracing what is harmful, EVE SEDGWICK offers a queer-coded way of thinking through these contradictions by using pleasure as a guide to transforming, repairing, and healing our relationships and our institutions.

 The rave is often called a “third space” where there’s a lot of pressure for it to meet certain needs left unfulfilled at work or home.
 Today, there is a nation-wide collapse of community infrastructure, and the rave remains one of the last spontaneous, vernacular, and physical communities in an age when social media has colonized most of our social interactions.
 How can the rave respond to this vacuum?
-If we turn raving into community service, doesn’t it become profoundly unfun?
-Here, we explore contemporary ways of understanding social problems, and its interventions, through readings by BRUNO LATOUR and TOBY SHORIN and NICOLAS BOURRIARD.
+But if we turn raving into community service, doesn’t it become profoundly unfun?
+Here, we explore contemporary ways of understanding social problems, andits interventions, through readings by TOBY SHORIN.
 We will discuss how the rave can be an alternative to institutions, and the idea of politics not as propaganda but as ways of relating with one another.

 There is a lot of discussion about who belongs at the rave.
 Throughout the 2010s, movements like marriage equality and Black Lives Matter coincided with landmark efforts to make the rave a space for queer and Black people.
-Obviously no one’s trying to turn the party into a homo-ethno state, but we need to talk about the muscle gays and the normies at Nowadays because they are a real problem.
+Obviously no one’s trying to turn the party into a homo-ethno state.
+But while EDOUARD GLISSANT might advocate for a “creolization” of the dance floor, combining waves of raving from different cultures, we need to talk about the muscle gays and the normies at Nowadays because they are a real problem.
 Tolerance policies don’t seem to be working, and anti-harassment measures can feel anti-queer in places ostensibly for cruising.
 What if the solution is more exposure, more sex, and not less?
 AVGI SAKETOPOULOU’S theory of “limit consent” situates the rave as a mega group-BDSM scene, where a degree of consent is waived to open possibilities of transformation by encountering the radical other in friends and lovers and strangers.
 Maybe you found someone hot that you totally wrote off at first?
 Isn’t that so much of why we go out?